Recruiters review thousands of resumes every month. They’re tired of reading the same information, told in different ways, over and over.

 Some employees are just loyal to the company.
 Others are lucky enough to get promoted many times with one employer.
 If this were the case for you, how would you put it in your resume?

-Would you write this as one entry–company name and employment duration—with multiple secondary points detailing your career?
-This is the common strategy many applicants follow and it’s not working in their favor.
+Would you write this as one entry–company name and employment duration—with many secondary points detailing your career?
+It's a common resume mistake that many applicants follow and it’s not working in their favor.